Updated: Jan 30

 For me, any discussion about Pro-Vaccine VERSUS Anti-Vax is irrelevant, because to me, the "anti-vax" position, as currently defined, doesn't actually even exist.
 I say this because the label "anti-vax" is a term that is now synonymous with "anti-science."
 I'm yet to meet a single person who doesn't believe that science is important and valuable.

 Personally, I try to avoid labels in general, but when referring to the positions in this debate, labels will sometimes be needed.
-As a result, I've chosen the label "pro-choice" to refer to the group of people who are questioning vaccines.
-Many in this group dislike that label (and reasonably so).
+As a result, I've chosen the labels "vaccine risk aware" and "pro-choice" to refer to the group of people who are questioning vaccines.
+Many in this group dislike the label pro-choice (and reasonably so).
 I use this label simply because it isn't derogatory the way anti-vaxxer is, and "pro choice" acknowledges the fact that the doctors and scientists in this group ADVISE that it's our individual responsibility to look deeply into the science presented by BOTH sides, weighing all the evidence, BEFORE making a medical decision.

 Medical ethics requires that a patient be informed about a medical procedure, that patients be informed about the benefits, the risks and the alternatives.
 This ethical standard dictates that a patient must NOT be pressured into making a medical decision one way or another by a doctor, that the patient must be able to choose freely what is individually right for them.
 Only after a patient has been fully informed of the benefits, risks and alternatives, can a patient then consent, accepting a medical procedure or treatment.
 This practice is called "informed consent."
 Currently, pro-choice doctors are saying that when it comes to vaccination, true informed consent is not being offered to the public.
 These doctors explain that the risks of vaccination are being downplayed significantly, or denied completely, they explain that alternatives are not being explained or offered, and in various communities and countries, many different pressure tactics are being used to coerce and force people into getting vaccinated.